Project 2169, Monument Corridor Pedestrian Bikeway Improvements – Phase II

 - To obtain plans and specifications: go to Projects Open to Bid (listed above).

-- Purchase plans and specifications for a fee through the Engineering Services Department.
+- Purchase plans and specifications (CIP Projects) for a fee through BPXpress Plans Room.

 About the Bidding Process

-All City projects shall be done in accordance with the Standard Specifications dated July 2002, Amendments to the Standard Specifications dated June 13, 2002 and the Standard Plans dated July 2002 of the California Department of Transportation and the Standard Plans dated May 1993 of the City of Concord, California.
+All City projects shall be done in accordance with the 2010 Standard Specifications and the 2010 Standard Plans of the California Department of Transportation and of the City of Concord, California.

-Once the apparent low bidder has been verified and a bid has been selected, results are made available on the Bidding Web Site Results Page, as well as at the Engineering Services front counter.
+Once the apparent low bidder has been verified and a bid has been selected, results are made available by contacting the Project Manager specified on the Notice to Contractors or by contacting the CIP Services (925) 671-3361.
 At this point, the City then goes through a review process and the City Council acts on the contract.
-Contracts are taken to Council typically no sooner than four to six weeks after the bid opening, and sometimes longer.
+Contracts are taken to Council typically no sooner than four to six weeks after the bid opening.